8 1 Additional Practice Right Triangles And The Pythagorean Theorem

 The Converse of the Pythagorean Theorem

 The converse of the Pythagorean Theorem states that if the square of the length of the longest side of a triangle is equal to the sum of the squares of the lengths of the other two sides, then the triangle is a right triangle.
-In other words, if a² + b² = c², then the triangle is a right triangle.
+Simply put, if a² + b² = c², then the triangle is a right triangle.

 How to Use the Converse

 The converse is used to determine whether a given triangle is a right triangle.
-For example, if a triangle has sides of lengths 6, 8, and 10, we can check if it is a right triangle:
+To give you an idea, if a triangle has sides of lengths 6, 8, and 10, we can check if it is a right triangle:

 6² + 8² = 36 + 64 = 100